On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and

 Given only the mean and variance of two random variables $\tilde{\xi}_1$ and $\tilde{\xi}_2$, with no restrictions on their support, a well-known upper bound on the covariance of the random variables is given by the Cauchy-Schwarz inequality:

 or equivalently

-This bound is known to be the tightest possible.
-We consider a multivariate version of this problem and develop tight covariance bounds for bounded random variables where the means and variances are known.
+This bound is known to be best possible.
+We consider a multivariate version of this problem and develop sharp covariance bounds for bounded random variables where the means and variances are known.